TrellixVulnTeam/hn_1332/python-src/README.md

 Execution
 ---------

-Until initialisation scripts and other fanciness arrive, you can launch the agent using the Python CLI.
-The fastest way is to do this, which passes the command to execute straight to the Python interpreter and doesn't open the interactive shell:

-    python3.2 -c 'from hypernova.agent import Agent; Agent().execute()'
+Since the fanciness is starting to come together, you can now run the server via a shell script in the python-src directory:

+    cd python-src
+    bin/agent

+Hit Ctrl-C to kill it when you're done.

 By default, the server will listen on 0.0.0.0:8080, so making an HTTP request to port 8080 on the target machine should yield some form of output.